i. That the hardware is running correctly,

 Generally, simple arithmetic and logic operations (plus, minus, AND, OR, compare) are very fast, one clock per operation.
 Multiplication takes longer but most CPUs pipeline the steps, so it counts as one clock.
 Division cannot easily be pipelined, so it takes several cycles, typically an order of magnitude slower than simple arithmetic, but you can speed it up by pre-calculating the inverse of a divisor, then multiplying.
 Often multiple operations can be pre-calculated and saved for later re-use.
 Many compilers do that for you, but you know more about your values than the compiler ever will.
 The team working on porting the code to a GPU used Aparapi, and most of the things they tell you to do for running on a GPU turn out to be the same things you need to do to make your code faster in the main processor.

 Keep in mind that library code -- including new object allocation -- is pretty slow, so you want to keep it out of the inner loops.
 Your own functions and methods have the same problem, but at least you can look at the code and know.
 Most IDEs offer metrics for analyzing how long a piece of code ran.
-The method call itself costs something, perhaps a dozen clocks plus one or two for each parameter passed.
+The method call itself costs something, perhaps a dozen clocks plus one or two for each parameter passed (plus some extra for object references).
 Smart compilers will often back-substitute small method code in place of its call to eliminate that overhead and get better optimization on the parameter values.
 My book The Art of Compiler Design (ISBN 0-13-048190-4) discusses compiler code optimizations at some length.
 You need to be aware of what the compiler is doing to you, or your timing test code will give wrong answers.
 You will see that some of my example TimeTest code failed to get past the optimizer.
-They work a lot harder at it than when I wrote the book.
+They work a lot harder at it now than when I wrote the book.

 The real killer this year was going through every pixel of the input image multiple times.
 You need to do it once to convert the Bayer8 data to RGB.
 If you can capture at the same time all the other forms in which you need that data, it will be faster.
 Loop overhead is pretty small, but array access requires several machine instructions to compute and range-check the index, to test the array object for null, and then to index into it, typically between 5-10 machine instructions.
 Caching array values rather than going back to the array several times is faster.
 The compiler might do that for you, but it might not.
 Multi-dimensioned arrays require that for each dimension; doing your own subscript calculation into a single-dimensioned integer array is much faster.
 Object access is like array access, but without the range-check code.
 If you can open up your object into a small number of sequential integers in a huge integer array, the code will not only run faster (because small fixed offsets from a single array index are free in most hardware and a smart compiler will group them into a single range check) but also be better portable to a GPU (because the OpenCL GPU interface used by Aparapi does not do Java objects).
 Keeping the data that is to be processed together close in the same array will reduce cache faults both in the GPU and also in the main processor.

-You might be able to parallelize the code a small number (one
+You might be able to parallelize the code a small number (one or two

-or two or four) of pixel lines at a time in separate processes.
+or four) of pixel lines at a time in separate processes.

 Gaussian blur is an example of the same kind of thinking.
 The common name for a Gaussian distribution is "normal curve" (or sometimes "bell curve" for its shape).
 It was long ago observed that a black or white dot in an image that is out of focus has a density function that resembles the bell curve, so the PhotoShop tool that has that effect was named "Gaussian blur" instead of (more accurately) "defocus."
 The term is inaccurate because the radius of the photographic (and PhotoShop) blur is determined by the diameter of the (actual or implied) lens aperature, whereas the radius of the bell curve is technically infinite.
 But in computers we mostly only deal in approximations of the real world, and the "Gaussian blur" tool is at best only an approximation to the blur that results from a defocussed lens, and an even worse approximation of the bell curve that gave it its name.